FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: Experiments and Results

-\begin{enumerate}[leftmargin=*] \item \textbf{Primary Bottleneck: The Translation to Formal Language.} First, for all models tested, intermediate natural language reasoning accuracy (pass@1) far exceeds final formalization accuracy (pass@64).
+\item \textbf{Primary Bottleneck: The Translation to Formal Language.} First, for all models tested, intermediate natural language reasoning accuracy (pass@1) far exceeds final formalization accuracy (pass@64).
 The ablation study further suggests that the models' mathematical ability when tasked only with generating a natural language proof provided with an informal statement is likely even higher than what this evaluation captured.
 In conjunction with our finding (see \Cref{subsec:formal-error-analysis}) that formalization attempts are highly aligned with their preceding natural language reasoning, these results together show that the bottleneck is not the mathematical ability itself.
-Rather, the critical challenge lies in the translation and implementation of a correct natural language proof into an absolutely precise formal language. \item \textbf{Difference in Mathematical Abilities Between Models.} At the level of natural language mathematical reasoning, the general-purpose reasoning model (DeepSeek-R1) behave significantly better than the specialized prover model (DeepSeek-Prover-V2).
+Rather, the critical challenge lies in the translation and implementation of a correct natural language proof into an absolutely precise formal language.

+\item \textbf{Difference in Mathematical Abilities Between Models.} At the level of natural language mathematical reasoning, the general-purpose reasoning model behave significantly better than the specialized prover models in \Cref{tab:NL-FL-model_performance}.
 We will conduct a deeper comparative analysis of this phenomenon in \Cref{subsec:prover-comparison}. \end{enumerate}